lokesh8772/Geo_obsidian_vault/Polity/National commission for STs.md

 3. rights of tribals over mineral and water resources
 4. relief and rehabilitation of displaced tribals by developmental projects.
-5. to reduce and ultimately eliminate the practice of shifting cultivation. report submission and powers similar to
+5. to reduce and ultimately eliminate the practice of shifting cultivation. report submission and powers similar to [[National commission for SCs]]